vindarel/bookshops/README.md

 ## 0.7

-- multiple ISBN search for Dilicom (up to a hundred).
+- multiple ISBN search for Dilicom (by batches of one hundred).

 ## 0.6